Fast Start Check List

 Collaborate with professionals to monitor and evaluate progress by taking careful notes and daily logs of behavior to discern which interventions are providing the best results.
 Collaborate with agency/school personnel (e.g., teacher, physician, psychologist, speech-language pathologist) to compare how your child is doing.
 Work together to help your child transfer or generalize skills across different environments, people, materials, time of day, and instructional cues, and make necessary changes in your child’s treatment plan for optimal outcomes.

 Learn about the law and your rights in your child’s education.
 If your child is being served by a publicly-funded organization, they will give you a document detailing your “Parents’ Rights.”
 This may be a lengthy document accompanied by a brief summary.
-You may also access information about education law at sites such as: wrightslaw.com.
-Also, the Utah Parent Center provides one-on-one consultations, workshops, trainings, and information (800-468-1160) or (801) 272-1051 or www.utahparentcenter.org.
+The Utah Parent Center provides one-on-one consultations, workshops, trainings, and information (800-468-1160) or (801) 272-1051 or www.utahparentcenter.org.

 Don’t get discouraged!
-Getting a diagnosis of ASD for your child can change your family’s life.
+Getting a diagnosis of autism for your child can change your family’s life.
 Realize that this is a marathon, not a sprint.
 Take care of yourself and your other family members, and let others help you for the benefit of your child and your family.
-Since we don’t know the exact cause of ASD and we don’t have a definite cure, many families have found that treating the symptoms using a multi-faceted approach is most beneficial.
-Each child is unique; therefore, what works for some children with ASD may not work for your child with ASD.
+Since we don’t know the exact cause of autism and we don’t have a definite cure, many families have found that treating the symptoms using a multi-faceted approach is most beneficial.
+Each child is unique; therefore, what works for some children with autism may not work for your child with autism.
 Be persistent in finding the specific resources and treatments that work for your situation.
 You Are Not Alone!

 Developed by: